 Article 9 of directive 2015/849 empowers the European Commission to identify third countries that show strategic deficiencies in their national AML/CFT regulations, which poses a serious threat for the EU financial system („high-risk third countries”).
 Increased vigilance must be applied in respect of relationships with customers established in those countries.

-For the first time, on the basis of this authorisation, the Commission established a list of third countries involved, attached as an annex to the Delegated regulation (EU) 2016/1675 of 14 July 2016 This list was based on the Public Statement and the Compliance Document published by the FATF on 24 June 2016.
+For the first time, on the basis of this authorisation, the Commission established a list of third countries involved, attached as an annex to the Delegated Regulation (EU) 2016/1675 of 14 July 2016.
+This list is updated regularly and was last modified on 6 March 2018 by Delegated Regulation (EU) 2018/212 (PDF, 367.65 KB).

 The EU list currently includes: